MartinPons/Analysis-of-hotel-bookings/README.md

 - **requirements.txt**: requeriments file with the modules used in the analysis.
 - **Analysis of hotel bookings.ipynb**: jupyter notebook with the analysis.

+The output of the analysis can be obtained directly by running all the cells in the Jupyter Notebook file.
+There are texts and visualizations explaining the output.

+### Installations

+Below is a list of the modules used in the analysis is shown

+- pandas
+- numpy
+- matplotlib
+- seaborn
+- datetime
+- statsmodels
+- calendar
+- scipy
+- sklearn

 ### Aknowledgments

 The original source of the data is  [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191),  by Nuno Antonio, Ana Almeida, and Luis Nunes for Data in Brief, Volume 22, February 2019.